wicker/SystemVerilog-FSM/README.md

 ### License

-This work is copyright Jenner "wicker" Hanni, 2013. <jeh.wicker@gmail.com>.
+This work is copyright 2013 by Jenner "wicker" Hanni, jeh.wicker@gmail.com.

 It is released under the 3-clause BSD license.